mohit3011/Analyzing-Islamophobia-on-Twitter-During-theCOVID-19-Outbreak/README.md

 ### Dataset Information
 ------

-`dataset/CoronaIslam_TweetIDs.tsv` contains the tweet IDs from the CoronaIslam dataset.
+`TweetIDs.tsv` contains the tweet IDs from the CoronaIslam dataset.